Wilder101/liri-node-app/README.md

 * movie-this
 * do-what-it-says

 The search term you choose will depend on which command you give LIRI.
-For example, if you hope to see a concert performed by Tenacous D, your search term would be "Tenacous D." Similarly, if the name of a song or movie you desire to learn more about, you might use search terms of "Ob-La-Di, Ob-La-Da" or "Citizen Kane" for the respective search.
+For example, if you hope to see a concert performed by Tenacous D, your search term would be "Tenacous D." Similarly, if the name of a song or movie you desire to learn more about, you might use search terms of "Best Song Ever" or "Citizen Kane" for the respective search.
 Be sure to actually include a term to search for in order to not recieve a console logged error or a programmatic default value term.